Frequently Asked Questions about the Law School Admission Test (LSAT)

 Whichever method you choose, make sure to allow enough time to prepare, and work at it regularly.
 Set aside time each week that you can devote to studying, and develop a plan that will help you to make the most efficient use of that time.
 Whether studying on your own or through a course, try to work in as many full, timed practice tests as you can before the test date.
 These will help you to develop the endurance that the exam requires, as well as give you ample opportunity to identify areas that you find challenging.

 Should I take an LSAT prep course or hire a tutor?

 For some students, self-study with books and practice tests is a fine way to prepare for the exam.
 For others, who feel that they learn better in the structured environment of a classroom or working in a group with others, a prep course or even a tutor may be useful resources.
 Research on the effectiveness of these sorts of programs is inconclusive, in large part because there is no one "correct" way to prepare.
 What may have dramatic results for one student may not work for another.

 You are encouraged to approach test prep as a good consumer.
 Consider how you learn most effectively.
-Work through a practice test or two to begin identifying areas where you will need to improve.
-And once you have an idea of the sort of support that would be most helpful, seek out the resources that can provide it.
+Start with the free materials, and work through a practice test or two to begin identifying areas where you will need to improve.
+Once you have an idea of the sort of support that would be most helpful, seek out the resources that can provide it.
 Research the available methods, materials, and courses, and choose the one that best suits your needs.

 Please note that prep courses and tutors are among the most expensive LSAT prep options.
-The Law School Admission Council has recently published a free prep course, available here.
+The Law School Admission Council has partnered with Khan Academy to offer a free prep course, available here, which is an excellent place for prospective test-takers to begin.
 Other prep courses, both online and in-person, are available for a cost from a number of different companies.

 What other resources are available for LSAT study?